Video Game: EarthBound Beginnings

 - You even have to grind at the very start of the game to avoid getting annihilated by enemies right outside your house.

 - A Friend in Need: Ninten finds Lloyd cowering in a garbage can from some bullies, who then tells him that all he really would like is to fire a rocket.
 Ninten then goes and gets him one, and they are buddies from then on.

-- Ghost Town: The town Halloween after it became infested with monsters and ghosts.
+- Ghost Town: The town Spookane after it became infested with monsters and ghosts.